ydb-platform/benchhelpers/tpcc/ydb/README.md

 exec -l $SHELL
 ```

+Currently `setup_tpcc_nodes.sh` supports Ubuntu only.
+That is why it might fail to install some dependencies.
 Until the end of this section we provide a detailed description of the prerequisites and how to install them manually.

-Prerequisites to run helper scripts:
+Prerequisites to run `run_ydb.sh` tpcc benchhelper script:
 1. Install pssh.
 2. Install the ydb, numpy and requests Python packages using `pip3 install ydb numpy requests`.
 3. [Download](https://ydb.tech/en/docs/downloads/) the latest YDB CLI and place it somewhere in your PATH.